 It’s important to take your customer feedback seriously, but not let it entirely rule your creative process.
 Strike the right balance to incorporate the most constructive ideas.

-Deploy And Evaluate
+Deploy Your Marketing Story And Evaluate

 Once your stories are out in the market, be patient and consistent.
 Don’t expect an overnight viral hit for your high-impact narrative around the benefits of industrial fasteners.
 Consistently use your narratives to drive content creation, and evaluate the results over time.
 It will take time for your storytelling to have maximum effect.
 Keep in mind that you’ve created an entirely new mental frame for your prospects and customers to see you through.